World of Difference

 - Your project will begin between the 1st of January and the 31st of March 2016 and you are able to commit to working full-time for 12 months

-Applications for World of Difference are open from 8 June and close on 17 July 2015, 5pm.
+Applications for World of Difference are now closed.
 The application form will be available online when we call for entries.

 Get with the programme